Some might say that Japanese pop star, fashion model and actress Sumire Matsubara ’09 was born to be an entertainer.

 Jerusalem, Tokyo and Budapest.
 These far-flung locations are home to alumni who have found their purpose thousands of miles from their Hawai‘i home.
 One a dancer, one an entertainer and the other a health services advocate, these three alumni have immersed themselves in new communities, and embraced new cultures and lifestyles, using their talents to make a difference on a global level.
 As cross-cultural understanding becomes vital to success, these global citizens model the skills necessary for students as they prepare to live and work in a global society.

-Read additional profiles in this feature about Rachel Tina Horii ’87 Factor and Marcus Oda ’05.
+See related profiles about Rachel Tina Horii ’87 Factor and Marcus Oda ’05.

 A Star is Born